Academic Master

 • The meaningful life

-Protagoras and hedonists have one thing very similar in their philosophy and that the meaningful life.
+Protagoras and hedonists have one thing very similar in their philosophy, and that is the meaningful life.
 Protagoras even believes that what one may find meaningful should be done.
-Relating it to the happiness we can clearly observe that its human nature that he goes for the thing he finds meaningful.
+Relating it to happiness, we can clearly observe that it is human nature to go for the thing he finds meaningful.
 Human Nature is briefly prescribed by both philosophies.
-Both share some factual differences else they represent happiness as a meaningful thing.
+Both share some factual differences, but they represent happiness as a meaningful thing.

 C: